 Notifying PEC and filling out a tree work request form.
 The tree will need to be marked.
 Once received as time permits an evaluation of the requested tree will be performed.
 If possible the requested work will be performed.
 Clean up of the debris will be the responsibility of the member.

-Tree Removal Request Form
+Tree Work Request Form